flytbase/apidoc/source/includes/navigation/position_setpoint.md

      * True: All the setpoints are converted to body frame.
         * Front of vehicle : +x
         * Right of vehicle : +y
-        * down: +z
+        * Down: +z
-        * yaw is calculated from front of vehicle.
+        * Yaw is calculated from front of vehicle.
      * False: All the setpoints are converted to local NED (North, East, Down) frame.
 Yaw is calculated from North.
 * Either body_frame or relative flag can be set to true at a time.
 If both are set then only body_frame is effective.
 * For yaw setpoint to be effective the yaw_valid argument must be set to true.
 * This API overrides any previous mission / navigation API being carried out.
 * This API requires position lock.
 GPS, Optical Flow, VICON system can provide position data to vehicle.
 * To provide only Yaw setpoint use this API with x,y,z arguments set to 0, relative=True, yaw_valid=True
-* * Following parameters need to be manually configured according to vehicle frame.
+* Following parameters need to be manually configured according to vehicle frame.
   * MPC_XY_VEL_MAX : Maximum horizontal velocity.
 For smaller and lighter this parameter could be set to value between 8 m/s to 15 m/s.
 For larger and heavier systems it is safer to set this value below 8 m/s.
   * MPC_Z_VEL_MAX : Maximum vertical velocity.
 For smaller and lighter this parameter could be set to value between 3 m/s to 10 m/s.
 For larger and heavier systems it is safer to set this value below 8 m/s.
   * Vehicle will try to go to the setpoint with maximum velocity.
 At no point the current velocity will exceed limit set by above parameters.
 So if you want the vehicle to reach a point slowly then reducen the value of above paramters.